 This statement is also from 23:14.
-The Arabic word "mudghah" means "chewed substance or chewed lump."
-Toward the end of the fourth week, the human embryo looks somewhat like a chewed lump of flesh (Fig. 3).
+The Arabic word "mudghah" means a chewed substance or chewed lump.
+Towards the end of the fourth week, the human embryo looks somewhat like a chewed lump of flesh (Fig. 3).
 The chewed appearance results from the somites which resemble teeth marks.
 The somites represent the beginnings or primordia of the vertebrae.

 Figure 3.
 Left, a plasticine model of the human embryo which has the appearance of chewed flesh.
 Right, a drawing of a 28 day-old human embryo showing several bead-like somites which resemble the teeth marks in the model shown to the left.

 Then We created from the mudghah bones, then We covered the bones with flesh.
 23:14

 Verse 23:14 continues to say that out of the chewed lump stage, bones and muscles form.
 This is in accordance with embryological development.
 First the bones form as cartilage models and then the muscles (flesh) develop around them from the somatic mesoderm.

 Then We produce him as another creation.
 23:14

 These next words in 23:14 tell us that the bones and muscles result in the formation of "another creation".
 This may refer to the human-like embryo that forms by the end of the eighth week.
 At this stage, it has distinctive human characteristics and possesses the primordia of all the internal and external organs and parts.
 After the eighth week, the human embryo is called a foetus.